Volume 10, Issue 1 (January 2018): Global Threat Assessment

 Broadly, the world has witnessed the rise of three generations of global terrorist movements.
 ‘Global Jihad 1.0’ emerged after Al-Qaeda attacked the US in September 2001 and captured the imagination of multiple militant groups in Asia, Africa, Middle East and the Caucasus.
 The second generation, ‘Global Jihad 2.0’, emerged after al-Baghdadi declared a ‘caliphate’ and announced the formation of the ‘Islamic State’ (IS) on 29 June 2014.
 The third generation, ‘Global Jihad 3.0’, represents the global expansion of IS outside Iraq and Syria.
 IS now relies on its wilayat as its operational bases in the Middle East, Africa, Caucasus and Asia.
 IS and its affiliates control territorial space in varying degrees in countries with active conflict zones, and maintain a presence in cyber space.
 The group’s strength also lies in affiliated and linked groups, networks, cells and dedicated jihadists who are willing to fight and die for IS.

-Central Asia / Commentaries / Conflict and Stability / Global / Middle East and North Africa (MENA) / Singapore and Homeland Security / South Asia / Southeast Asia and ASEAN / Terrorism Studies
+Central Asia / Conflict and Stability / Counter Terrorist Trends and Analyses / Global / Middle East and North Africa (MENA) / Singapore and Homeland Security / South Asia / Southeast Asia and ASEAN / Terrorism Studies

 Last updated on 17/09/2019